RobyFerro/go-web-documentation/docs/service_container.md

 ### CommandServices

 Services defined in this container are executed only when the console is executed.
-You can register a new service by implementing the strucure `console.Service` present in the `console` package.
+You can register a new service by implementing the structure `console.Service` present in the `console` package.

 ```go title="Registering the 'Redis' service in CommandServices"
 package console